Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

 + Extracted entities
 + Extracted linked entities

-## You have successfully completed the lab, proceed with the next exercises.
+## You have successfully completed the lab, click on Next >> proceed with the next exercises.